Configure Amazon EMR CloudFormation templates in the Service Catalog - Amazon SageMaker

 Before you start:

-• Ensure that you have reviewed the networking and security requirements in Configure networking.
+• Ensure that you have reviewed the networking and security requirements in Configure network access for your Amazon EMR cluster.

 • You must have an existing end-to-end CloudFormation stack that supports the authentication method of your choice.
 You can find examples of such CloudFormation templates in the aws-samples/sagemaker-studio-emr GitHub repository.
 The following steps highlight the specific configurations in your end-to-end stack to enable the use of Amazon EMR templates within Studio or Studio Classic.